anuragraj/philosopher/tutorial.md

 2. Annotate or download a database
 3. Database search using Comet
 4. PeptideProphet
-5. InterProphet or PTMProphet (optional) <-- these two guys here will update your PeptideProphet results
+5. InterProphet or PTMProphet (optional) <-- these will update your PeptideProphet results
 6. ProteinProphet
 7. Filter
 8. Freequant (MS1 quantification, optional)